55 Wall Street: Conversion

 Stillman, wishing to modify 55 Wall Street, had hired McKim, Mead & White in 1904.
 Stanford White was the original head of the project, though he died in 1906 before work started.
 White had suggested redesigning the building to resemble the Pantheon in Rome, and Stillman sent a City Bank vice president to Italy to study the Pantheon's architecture.
-Initially, members of the public worried that the building would be demolished.
+The bank's officers initially advocated for replacing the Merchants' Exchange Building with a skyscraper, and members of the public worried that the building would be demolished.
 Until early 1907, it was unclear whether City Bank would expand the building or replace it with an 18-to-20-story structure, so the firm was asked to prepare two sets of plans.
 Stillman and architect Charles Follen McKim also considered developing a 23-story tower and preserving the existing building at the tower's base, as well as modifying the existing building while retaining the rotunda from Rogers's design.